 The Wild Man as Killer - To catch a primordial eating machine like the Great White you need to access the primordial fisherman within.
 Quint's first appearance in Jaws is one of the great moments of manly archetypal move-busting.
 "I'll catch him for five, but I'll kill him, and clean him, for ten," or whatever he says to the group of stunned, soft-handed island Amity committee members.
 He's an Ahab just waiting for the right whale to come along and here it is, eating the eaters who by day probably wince at Quint's briny passing on the street.
 Now they need him, and for the initially anemic Brody and Dreyfuss he's a blast of manly impetus.
 They must earn his trust, must show him their scars and tell him their stories and drink at his pace or else go home with ladies of Spain.
 Emblematic of the aspect of manhood we leave behind when entering the social order, Quint is an archetype we forget altogether only at our peril.
 We'll be up shit creek when his kind finally all die out and all we're left with are loud-talkin' minnows.

 The Wild Man as Lover - Like the fairy tale wild men, Pitt's seductive cowboy hitchhiker gives magical gifts to the hero for her journey.
-Of course the wild man never gives without taking, usually what he takes is the bridge behind you, creating an impasse so wide you can never return to civilization without first completing your quest and then taking the long way around.
-After he gives Louise her first orgasm, Brad absconds with the pair's money, but leaves them a magical tool, a gun.
+Of course the wild man never gives without taking, usually what he takes is the bridge behind you, your money, even your shoes, creating an impasse so wide you can never return to civilization without first completing your quest and then taking the long way around.
+After he gives Louise her first orgasm, Brad absconds with the Louise's money, but leaves them a magical tool, a gun.
 Pitt's performance in the film is nothing short of alchemical magic - it made him a star overnight.
 For a hot minute we all wanted to get "robbed" by Brad Pitt.

 Wild Man as Shaman - One of the biggest crimes in post-Tarantinoville is how Spanish wild child director Alex de Iglesia has been shafted in the US via poor distribution and second-guessing, self-sabotaging US distributors who replace his films' awesome (Spanish) titles with generic straight-to video meaninglessness.